MileHacker Logo

 Museum Visitor Information

-For all museums, current hours and fees can change.
-Always verify before your visit.
+For all museums, current admission times and charges can change.
+Always verify before you go.

 Planning Your Museum Trips

-• Check official websites for current schedules, as they vary seasonally.
+• Check official websites for current schedules, since they differ seasonally.

-• Most museums are typically closed on Mondays.
+• The majority of museums are typically closed on Mondays.

 • Consider a combined ticket if you plan to visit multiple major attractions for potential discounts.